bcgov/data-publication/pages/dpw_bcdc.md

 ## METADATA MANAGEMENT AND MAINTENANCE

 Please review [A Guide for Data Custodians and Data Managers](https://bcgov.github.io/data-publication/pages/a_guide_for_data_custodians_and_data_managers.html), which outlines the obligations for metadata management and maintenance.
-It is good practice for the Data Custodain to complete a regular reviews to ensure currency and completeness for metadata records published under their Branch/Division.
+It is good practice for the Data Custodain (or designate) to complete regular metadata reviews to ensure currency and completeness for records published under their Branch/Division.

 [RETURN TO TOP][1]